MerlinCrisis/django-saml2-auth/README.rst

 **TRIGGER.BEFORE_LOGIN** A method to be called when an existing user logs in.
 This method will be called before the user is logged in and after user attributes are returned by the SAML2 identity provider.
 This method should accept ONE parameter of user dict.

+**TRIGGER.AFTER_LOGIN** A method to be called after the user was successfully logged in.
+This method will be called after the new session for the logged in user was created and before the user is redirected to the success URL.
+This method should accept ONE parameter that is the current request.
+You can access the authenticated user through 'request.user'.

 **ASSERTION_URL** A URL to validate incoming SAML responses against.
 By default, django-saml2-auth will validate the SAML response's Service Provider address